 In the tools described below the user will typically select an account name which makes the account easier to identify.
 This is only a local alias, and is not used by the Concordium blockchain.
 The name is resolved to an address before interactions with the node.

-Each account has two balances, the public balance which can be seen by every member of the Concordium Network, and a shielded balance, which is also referred to as encrypted balance.
+Each account has two balances, the public balance which can be seen by every member of the Concordium Network, and a shielded balance.
 The shielded balance is only known to the owner of the account.
 It can only be used in shielded transfers to other accounts.